friedt/kenteken-check-NL-RDW/README.md

 Het is ook mogelijk om HTML5 validatie middels het 'pattern' attribuut toe te passen, welke is toegevoegd in de broncode.

-## Unit test
+## Unit test in Jest/Jasmine

-kenteken-check-nl-class.js is 100% covered by unit testing using Jest.
-Jest is not part of the repository, kenteken-check-nl-class.spec.js contains the specs.
+kenteken-check-nl-class.js is 100% covered by unit testing using Jest or Jasmine.
+`kenteken-check-nl-class.spec.js`will run in both frameworks without adaption of code.
+These test frameworks are not part of the repository, `kenteken-check-nl-class.spec.js` contains the specs.

 # English